It's great to have you with us a slightly impaired Doctor of Democracy today, still hampered by the ravages of the common cold virus.

 I don't want conservatism to be redefined so it supports illegal immigration.

-That's that's that's all I'm saying here.
+That's all I'm saying here.

 I'm not saying these candidates are disqualified.